 Does RAM increase FPS?

 Usually, upgrading your RAM should increase your FPS.
-But other factors will come into play whether this upgrade will increase your FPS or not.
+But other factors will come into play whether this upgrade will optimize your FPS or not.

 For example, if you are playing on a system with low system memory, like 4GB, adding another 4GB stick would surely increase your FPS as the majority of games right now requires 8GB for smoother performance.